 - Beatings or brawls outside the context of professional or professionally supervised sporting events.

-- Footage of violent crimes such as robberies or rape being committed that provide no education or explanation to viewers.
+- Footage of crimes such as violent robberies that provide no education or explanation to viewers.

 - Cell phone, dash cam, or closed circuit TV footage showing the injured or killed in a road accident accompanied by titles such as “Crazy accident” or “Warning: Lots of blood.”